Questions? Here are some answers to the things we get asked most about Clearing.

-Have you already made your decision in UCAS, but interested in joining us in September?
+Have you already made your decision in UCAS but are interested in joining us in September?
 Don’t worry!
-You can ‘self release’ into Clearing.
+You can ‘self-release’ into Clearing, which declines your firm or insurance offers and allows you to apply to other courses.
 Here’s our guide on how to self-release.

 If you do better in your exams than expected, you may want to think again about your study options.
 You can do this through a process called 'Adjustment'.
 The UCAS website has more information on the Adjustment process.